 - If you are a Palm Beach County resident and need information on our community’s Summer Camp Scholarship program, please click here.
 Age and income eligibility requirements apply.
-This county-operated website also includes a 2017 directory of more than 100 camps in the program.
+And you must fill out the application by April 13, 2018.
+This county-operated website also includes a directory of more than 100 camps in the program.

 - Steven Schauder, chief program officer at Prime Time Palm Beach County